BobAubouin/Python_Anesthesia_Simulator/README.md

     |
     ├── example            # example of controller test pipeline with the library
     |   ├── ...
+    ├── our_idea 	    # our control idea with EKF and MPC
+    |   ├── ...
     ├── LICENSE
     ├── requirements.txt
     └── README.md